 - Qualify for a Nutmeg Scholarship or Day of Pride Scholarship

 - Interview with UConn Admissions staff and the Stamps Family Charitable Foundation.
 Nutmeg and Day of Pride Scholars will be submitted for review by the University of Connecticut.

 How to use your Stamps Scholar Enrichment Award

 If you have been awarded a Stamps Scholarship by UConn, you will also have access to annual Enrichment funds.
 Learn more about the guidelines and download an application.

 How to support Stamps Scholars at UConn

 Each year, the Stamps Family Charitable Foundation will provide half the cost for up to five renewable (8 semester) scholarships.
 The University will match those funds through gifts from private donors.
 Help the UConn Foundation advance this opportunity.
+GIVE

 Meet the Stamps Scholars

 News and Updates